pocketsnizort/pythOCR/README.md

                [--sub-format format] [--mode mode] [--vpy vpy_file]
                [--threads number] [--auto-same-sub-threshold number]
                [--same-sub-threshold number] [--no-spellcheck] [-t] [-d]
+               [--tesseract-path path to tesseract binary]
+               [--vapoursynth-path path to vspipe binary]
                path [path ...]

-Process a previously filtered video and extract subtitles as srt.
+Filters a video and extracts subtitles as srt or ass.
 Args that start with '--' (eg. --version) can also be set in a config file (specified via -c).
-Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
+Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details,
+see syntax at https://goo.gl/R74nmi).
 If an arg is specified in more than one place, then commandline values override config file values which override defaults.

 positional arguments:
-  path                  path to a filtered video
+  path                  path to a video

 optional arguments:
   -h, --help            show this help message and exit